-In far-flung rural areas of the eastern provinces of South Kivu and Maniema, we are assisting in reducing malnutrition in children under the age of five and in women of childbearing age.
+In far-flung rural areas of the eastern provinces of South Kivu and Maniema, we are assisting in reducing malnutrition in children under the age of five and in pregnant and breastfeeding women.
 We encourage prevention inside communities as well as necessary treatment in healthcare centres.
-Prevention also involves varying their diet by growing their own crops, reducing food scarcity and improving hygiene conditions for the most vulnerable households.
-We also help the local people to increase awareness of their rights and improve access to justice for disadvantaged Congolese people to enable them to influence and change their living conditions to make their country a dignified place for life once again.
+Prevention also involves varying people ́s diets by helping them grow their own crops, reducing food scarcity, and improving hygiene conditions for the most vulnerable households.
+In addition, we are trying to improve quality and access to health care and safe drinking water in the rural areas of DR Congo.